matthew-brett/greater-data-science/greater_data.md

   language such as Python;
 * increased familiarity with code and data analysis will lead to a rapid diffusion of new data analysis methods across disciplines;
+  understanding will

+[comment]: <> (S: This is already visible; unfortunately mostly in the form of "black box science".)

 * widespread recognition of the central role of software in data analysis.
   Researchers and students will engage directly with software - they will be strict in choosing F/OSS over alternatives, they will write their own code, contribute code to the libraries they use for their analysis, and spend some proportion of their time helping with maintenance of these libraries;

 * increasing experience with software will lead to universal adoption of "best practice" in scientific development (Wilson et al 2014), leading to increases in scientific productivity and quality;

 * greater contact with agile / mean process in software development, and an increasing emphasis on software development in scientific training, will lead to greater adoption of adapted agile / lean methods for scientific